Supervisor: President & CEO

 - Perform other duties as assigned.

-Advanced degree desired, bachelor’s degree required.
-Minimum 3-5 years in museum education or related educational field.
-Experience shaping content for web and mobile applications to ensure learning effectiveness in an online environment.
-Excellent interpersonal and organizational skills, with sensitivity to diverse cultures.
-Must be adaptable and able to work in a dynamic environment as part of a team, and available to work flexible hours, including weekends.
-Background should demonstrate successful program development and implementation, and superior writing, and presentation skills.
+BA, BArch, BFA required.
+MA or MFA desirable.
+Minimum 5-10 years in museum education, art & architecture education/ history or related field.
+Experience shaping content for web and mobile applications.
+Excellent interpersonal and organizational skills.
+Must be adaptable and able to work in an administrative and creative environment as part of a team, and available to work flexible hours, including weekends.
+Background should demonstrate successful program development and implementation, strong writing, and presentation skills.

-Administrative offices are located in a downtown historic building.
-Oak Park and Hyde Park Trust sites are located in multi-level work areas not accessible to the mobility impaired.
-Position requires frequent and regular computer and phone use as well as travel to off-site locations.
+Offices located in Oak Park and Hyde Park Trust sites, which are multi-level work areas not accessible to the mobility impaired.
+Position requires frequent and regular computer and phone use as well as occasional travel to off-site locations.
 Workplace is a smoke- and drug-free environment.
-Equal opportunity employer
+Equal opportunity employer.

 Position requires frequent and regular telephone and computer use.
 Employees advised on OSHA standards through required signage and administrative updates compliant with federal and state law.